openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 edX Accessibility Guidelines
 #############################

-EdX measures and evaluates accessibility using the World Wide Web Consortium's `Web Content Accessibility Guidelines (WCAG) 2.0 <http://www.w3.org/TR/WCAG/>`_ (Dec.
-11, 2008).
-All features that you merge into edX repositories are expected to `conform <http://www.w3.org/TR/WCAG20/#conformance>`_ to `Level AA
+edX measures and evaluates accessibility using the World Wide Web Consortium's `Web Content Accessibility Guidelines (WCAG) 2.1 <http://www.w3.org/TR/WCAG/>`_ (05 June 2018).
+All features that you merge into edX repositories are expected to `conform <http://www.w3.org/TR/WCAG21/#conformance>`_ to `Level AA
-<http://www.w3.org/TR/WCAG20/#cc1>`_ of this specification and to satisfy the
+<http://www.w3.org/TR/WCAG21/#cc1>`_ of this specification and to satisfy the
 requirements outlined in the edX `Website Accessibility Policy
 <http://www.edx.org/accessibility>`_.

-The **edX Accessibility Guidelines** are intended to extend the guidance available in WCAG 2.0, with a focus on features frequently found in the Open edX platform, as well as in Learning and Content Management Systems in general.
+The **edX Accessibility Guidelines** are intended to extend the guidance available in WCAG 2.1, with a focus on features frequently found in the Open edX platform, as well as in Learning and Content Management Systems in general.

 .. contents::